Introduction#

 One of the convenient and useful features of OOD is its Files app that allows you to browse the files and directories across all Grex filesystems: /home and /project.

 You can also upload your data to Grex using this Web interface.
-Note that there are limits on uploads on the Web server (a few GBs) and there can be practical limits on download sizes as well due to internet connection speed and stability.
+Note that there are limits on the size of th uploads on the Web server and there can be practical limits on download sizes as well due to internet connection speed and stability.

 Customized OOD apps on Grex#